Hayfever Vs COVID-19: how to tell them apart

 There is no evidence to suggest allergy sufferers are at higher risk.

 Is it possible to have both allergies and COVID-19 at the same time?

 Yes, one can have both.

 How can I manage my hay fever during lockdown?

-Hay fever can be cured at home even if your symptoms are severe.
+Hay fever can be managed at home even if your symptoms are severe.

 You should stay indoors as much as possible and when in your home keep windows and doors closed.
 This will reduce your exposure to pollen.